 On the ONT (Osservatorio Nazionale del Turismo) website (www.ontit.it) you can find and download official information (thematic and monographic surveys) on tourism in the Italian regions.

 Another useful website is www.ebtl.it, where you can purchase the latest statistics on tourism provided by Ente Bilaterale Turismo del Lazio (EBTL).

-Surveys and statistics on State owned museums, monuments, archeological sites, archives and public libraries are available on the website of the Ministry of Cultural Heritage and Activities: www.statistica.beniculturali.it.
+Surveys and statistics on State-owned museums, monuments, archaeological sites, archives and public libraries are available on the website of the Ministry of Cultural Heritage and Activities: www.statistica.beniculturali.it.